eastsheng/readlammpsdata/README.md

 # readlammpsdata

-A script for reading LAMMPS data
+A script for reading and modifying LAMMPS data